Roundabout: Magic roundabouts and ring junctions

 "Magic" roundabouts (also known as "ring junctions") direct traffic in both directions around the central island.
 The first magic roundabout was constructed in 1972 in Swindon, Wiltshire, United Kingdom, designed by Frank Blackmore, inventor of the mini-roundabout.
 The roundabout joins five roads and consists of a two-way road around the central island, with five mini-roundabouts meeting the incoming roads.

 The name derives from the popular children's television series, The Magic Roundabout, and is considered "magic" because traffic flows in both clockwise and anticlockwise directions.
 This is achieved by surrounding the main island with one smaller roundabout per entry/exit street.
 This pattern directs traffic in the usual clockwise (in LHT installations) or counter-clockwise (in RHT installations) manner around each mini-roundabout.
 Exiting the mini-roundabouts, traffic may proceed around the central island either in the usual direction (via the outer loop), or in the inverse direction (the inner loop).
 The arrangement offers multiple paths between feeder roads.
 Drivers typically choose the shorter, most fluid route.
 Although the safety record is good, many drivers find this system intimidating, and some drivers go to great lengths to avoid them.

-Similar systems to the Swindon design found elsewhere in the United Kingdom include the Plough Roundabout in Hemel Hempstead, Hertfordshire (which has six intersections); Denham Roundabout in Denham, Buckinghamshire; Greenstead Roundabout in Colchester, Essex; and the Abbey Way Gyratory in High Wycombe, Buckinghamshire.
+Similar systems to the Swindon design found elsewhere in the United Kingdom include the Plough Roundabout in Hemel Hempstead, Hertfordshire (which has six intersections); Denham Roundabout in Denham, Buckinghamshire; Greenstead Roundabout in Colchester, Essex; Hatton Cross Roundabout in London, outside Hatton Cross tube station; and the Abbey Way Gyratory in High Wycombe, Buckinghamshire.

 Churchbridge Junction in Staffordshire is a magic gyratory.
 This type of junction is similar to a magic roundabout, except that the constituent roundabouts are connected by longer lengths of roadway.